Email FacebookTwitterMenu burgerClose thin

 If you ask most people about what they need to have to take care of their estate, they’ll say “a will.”
 A will is a legal directive that spells out what you would like done with your estate after you pass away.
 There are lots of apps and websites that will guide you through the process of creating a will.
 In some cases, a DIY will is a cost-effective means of bequeathing your possessions to one or two people with little fuss.

-However, as your estate increases in size, the value of assets increases and the number of people and contingencies increase as well, it might become a bit overwhelming.
+However, as your estate increases in size, the number of people and contingencies increase as well, and it might become a bit overwhelming.
 In that case, it’s best to turn to a professional.
 This is especially true if you have minor children whom you wish to provide for.

 Risks When Creating Your Own Trust